Chapter 4723-27 Medication Administration by Certified Medication Aide

 (12) Assaulting or causing harm to a resident or depriving a resident of the means to summon assistance;

-(13) Obtaining or attempting to obtain money or anything of value by intentional misrepresentation or material deception in the course of practice;
+(13) Misappropriation or attempted misappropriation of money or anything of value in the course of practice;

 (14) Adjudication by a probate court of being mentally ill or mentally incompetent.
 The board may restore the person’s medication aide certificate upon adjudication by a probate court of the person’s restoration to competency or upon submission to the board of other proof of competency;